Rates and Property Information

 - Unlike the automatic payments, there is no need to change your direct debit each year.
 We will do this for you in July each year and advise you of the new amount.

-Should you decide this is the option that best suits you, please contact Kass or Bronwyn on 03 419 0200 and we will send you the appropriate forms, or alternatively you can download and complete the form below and return it to; Clutha District Council, PO Box 25, Balclutha, 9240.
+Should you decide this is the option that best suits you, please contact our rates team on 03 419 0200 and we will send you the appropriate forms, or alternatively you can download and complete the form below and return it to; Clutha District Council, PO Box 25, Balclutha, 9240.

 If paying by Direct Credit please quote your Rating Assessment number and your Valuation Number on your payment.

 Other methods: - Please refer to the back of your rates notice for other payment options such as automatic payments, cash or EFTPOS.
 Please note you can only pay online by credit card nd we no longer accept cheques as a form of payment.

 Rates are payable by quarterly instalments during the financial year which runs from July to June.